 Interestingly, shortly after the Widow Mine nerf, Maru explored using Cloak Banshee in TvP.
 The result was mixed, and it was not seen again until recently.
 This leads to the discussion of the current metagame.

 A month ago, the mass Widow Mine drop was the metagame choice for non-passive builds.
-Recently, Cloak Banshee has become another popular option, and this is what drives me make to this post.
+Recently, Cloak Banshee has become another popular option.
 This build was the Build of The Week on /r/AllThingsTerran three weeks ago.
 For the reasons I had already discussed, I had a first impression that it was a one-off build that you just mix in at that time.
 However, I was wrong.
 It is an important piece of the current metagame.

 Stargate is the most popular tech choice in PvT now.
 Protoss then have the option to put down an early third Nexus (before 4:00) before the second and third Gateway.
 This then transition into the mid game macro phase.
 Terran can choose to be either passive until they can move out with Stim or go for some light harassment attacks.
 From Protoss’ perspective, there is little incentive to prioritise an Observer over other tech choices.
 An Oracle is much more valuable and versatile than an Observer, and it allows Protoss to dictate the flow of the game.
 The Oracle can be sent to Terran’s side of the map without having to worry about Widow Mine after the 4.0 patch.
 This creates a clear active versus passive role situation i the match up.
 The Cloak Banshee is an interesting disturbance to this one-sided early game.

 @400 mineral – Command Centre (@100% – Orbital Command)

 @75 mineral – Refinery

 @100% Reaper – Reactor (@100% – Constant Marine production)